List of Rave Master characters: Plue

 Plue made his debut in Mashima's 1998 one-shot Magician.
 In his series Fairy Tail, Plue is revised as a Nikora (ニコラ, Nikora) celestial spirit who serves as a pet for Lucy Heartfilia.
 In chapter 71 of Fairy Tail, Happy pulls a prank on Lucy by speaking as if he were Plue.
 He says he is a servant of a great hero with a sacred stone, referring to Haru.
 Plue has appeared in works by other authors.
-In chapter 22 of Air Gear, Ikki pretends to be Plue, even growing the nose.
+In chapter 22 of Air Gear, Ikki impersonates Plue by adopting his distinctive nose.
 In Pastel, Mugi gives Yuu a Plue doll.